jbencook/anomaly/README.md

 A python implementation of [anomaly_detection](https://github.com/pollo/anomaly_detection).

-Any anomaly detection system will need to inherit from the `AnomalyDetection`.
+Any anomaly detection class will need to inherit from the `AnomalyDetection`.
 Implement `build_model()` and `reconstruct_signal()`.

 To run the examples: